Srywards/Face-Recognition/README.md

 # Face-Recognition

-Recognition of faces with IP Camera, OpenCV and Python !
+Recognition of faces with IP Camera, OpenCV, Sqlite Database and Python !

 ## Overview